 I parked off of Route 69 near the Black Dot and took that confounded connector back up to the Beaver Dam.
 And yup, those campers were blocking my access a few months prior.
 They suck.

 Anyway, as you can discern from the pictures, it was much colder for this leg of my Sessions Woods journey and in fact, much of the trail was covered in icy snow.
-This wouldn’t have mattered normally, but I was in a hurry to get done and meet my friend Chris for an important delivery of Beer’d Brewing beer.
-(He lives in Bristol and his wife currently works at Relic Brewing and he lives a stone’s throw from Firefly Brewing which is right up the road from Shebeen and… oh wait, hiking.
-Never mind.)
+This wouldn’t have mattered normally, but I was in a hurry to get done and meet my friend Chris and I don’t like to be late for stuff.

 Once past the Tree ID trail junction, the Beaver Dam ascends Negro Hill for goodly while.
 Near the top, the spur trail to the Session Woods Waterfall heads off to the south.
 Here’s my separate page on the waterfall.
 It’s a nice little falls and the short trail down to its base is outfitted with a long series of stairs.

 Back up and a little further along is the short side trail to the 750’ summit of the hill and the observation tower.
 I love my observation towers and yes, I wrote a separate page for that as well.
 I’m telling you, Sessions Woods has it all.